-...
-At the top of the mountain, as we have been describing it, there is a kind of madness-not the madness that consists in having lost one's reason.
-The knowing of knowing, to be sure, seems worthy of man.
+a kind of madness-not the madness that consists in having lost one's reason, but a madness that consists in having lost everything except one's reason.
+The knowing of knowing, to be sure, seems worthy of God and worthy of man.
 The only thing wrong is that man at the top of the mountain, by escaping from love and war, will have lost everything else.
 He will have withdrawn into that element of his nature which is most characteristic of him and sets him apart from other animals.
 It is the thing in him which is most human.
 Perhaps indeed he will never realize what it is to be human unless he does attempt this withdrawal.
 Even so, the realization that he has lost everything except his reason, that he has found pure humanity but not full humanity, changes his wisdom from a knowledge of knowledge into a knowledge of ignorance.
-He realizes that he has something yet to learn, something that he cannot learn at the top of the mountain but only at the bottom of the valley.63
+He realizes that he has something yet to learn, something that he cannot learn at the top of the mountain but only at the bottom of the valley.